322 Animal Shelter jobs in the United States

 - Willingness to comply with professional standards as specified by the NASW Code of Ethics.

-* Salary is based on level of education, degree, and experience.
+* Salary is based on level of education and social work license eligibility.

 Children's Home Society of WV is an Equal Opportunity Employer.